AmritPatel/jekyll-now/_posts/2015-1-17-NCAAb-Predictions.md

 ---
 layout: post
-title: NCAA Basketball Predictions
+title: Predicting NCAA Basketball Wins
 ---

 I've been taking the Johns Hopkins Data Science Specialization series of courses for about 7 months now and am finally nearing the end.
 It's been quite a ride, but I'm finally ready to start crunching some numbers!
 I'm currently taking the Machine Learning course where prediction modeling using R is briefly (but very usefully) discussed.
-With March Madness quickly approaching, I've been working on building a prediction model using random forests to train based on team Basketball Power Index -- or BPI -- rating data.
+With March Madness quickly approaching, I've been working on building a win prediction model using random forests to train based on team Basketball Power Index -- or BPI -- rating data.
 Below I show how this model has been faring compared to simply using BPI as a winning predictor.

 ![_config.yml]({{ site.baseurl }}/images/NCAAb_predictions.png)